15 Types of Bees in Georgia

 Additionally, unlike the honeybee, which can produce both male and female offspring, only females exist within the population of squash bees, as they reproduce parthenogenetically.

-Lastly, whereas the typical honeybee colony consists of 20-30 individuals consisting of drones, workers, and queens, there is only one queen per colony of squash bees that lay eggs to produce more females to continue the cycle.
+Lastly, whereas the typical honeybee colony consists of 20-30 individuals of drones, workers, and queens, there is only one queen per colony of squash bees that lay eggs to produce more females to continue the cycle.

 As their name would imply, these bees in Georgia spend most of their time near cucurbit plants and flowers like squash, pumpkins, and melons.